akka/akka/akka-docs/src/main/paradox/typed/stream.md

 # Streams

 @ref:[Akka Streams](../stream/index.md) make it easy to model type-safe message processing pipelines.
-With typed actors it is possible to connect streams to actors without loosing the type information.
+With typed actors it is possible to connect streams to actors without losing the type information.

 This module contains typed alternatives to the @ref:[already existing `ActorRef` sources and sinks](../stream/stream-integrations.md) together with a factory methods for @scala[@scaladoc[`ActorMaterializer`](akka.stream.typed.ActorMaterializer)]@java[@javadoc[`ActorMaterializer`](akka.stream.typed.ActorMaterializer)] which takes a typed `ActorSystem`.